phiggins42/has.js/README.md

 existence of the the Array's every() method, you could do:

     define(["has/array!array-every?module-for-every:module-when-no-every",...

-Make sure that you have has.js setup as a package in order for this work properly though.
-You can setup has.js as a package in RequireJS with something like:

-	packages: [
-		{
-			name:"has",
-			location:"has.js",
-			lib:"./detect",
-			main:"../has"
-		}
-	]

 Or more likely, you can also create your test registration module, then use this module as the branching module.
 For example, we could create a test registration module: